Zimbra-Community/owncloud-zimlet/README.md

 Integrate any WebDAV server in Zimbra Collaboration, currently tested with ownCloud 9.1, Nextcloud 22, Seafile 7.0.7, Alfresco Enterprise - 5.2.0 and Nuxeo.

-Supported Zimbra versions 8.8.15, Zimbra 9.0
+Supported Zimbra versions 8.8.15, Zimbra 9.0 on Ubuntu 18 or higher.

 Zimbra Desktop is not supported and does not work.
-Ubuntu 18 is minimal supported version.
 If you have trouble installing on Ubuntu see below on the known issues.

 Bugs and feedback: https://github.com/Zimbra-Community/owncloud-zimlet/issues